Flavor and fragrance engineering

 This pathway is based on the concept of a solid multi-disciplinary training coupled with more specialized theoretical and technological teaching, preparing students for rapid and effective integration as managers in the fragrance and flavor industry.

-The programs are designed to enable students to specialize throughout their studies.
+Programs are designed to enable students to specialize throughout their studies.
 The close involvement of professionals in the practical and theoretical training of students ensures that training is perfectly in tune with the needs of the sector.

 Know-how and skills